-(h) Facility nameplate production capacity in million gallons per year (for each facility covered by the application).
+(h) Facility nameplate production capacity in million gallons per year (for each facility covered by the application) or an equivalent figure for facilities that do not produce liquid fuel.

 (i) If applicable, consultant's contact information including the name, title or position, phone number, mobile phone number, facsimile number, email address, and website URL.